 Our aim is to write the $S$-matrix elements in terms of path integrals.
 First we introduce the scalar field operator

 where $t_{\text{in}}$ is the initial time, which we will push to $-\infty$.
-The phase containing $t_{\text{in}}$ is due to the fact that we have defined the creation and annihilation operators such that at time $t=t_\text{in}$ the interaction-picture operator $\hat{a}_{jp}(t_\text{in})$ coincides with the Heisenberg-picture operator.
+The phase containing $t_{\text{in}}$ says that we have defined the creation and annihilation operators such that at time $t=t_\text{in}$ the interaction-picture operator $\hat{a}_{jp}(t_\text{in})$ coincides with the Heisenberg-picture operator.
 The scalar field momentum eigenstates can be written in terms of the $a_{jp}$-operators appearing on the right-hand side of~(\ref{phi-operator}) in the usual way

 We now define the initial eigenstates $\left|\phi_j\right\rangle$ of the field operator~(\ref{phi-operator}),

 and likewise for the gravitational analog of~(\ref{phi-operator})

 We can write the $S$-matrix in the basis of~(\ref{h-eigenstate}) as follows